cfrg/draft-irtf-cfrg-cpace/draft-irtf-cfrg-cpace.md

 also the subsequent operations on ephemeral values, such as scalar sampling and scalar multiplication should be protected from side-channels.

+## Large-characteristic finite fields
+This document intentionally specifies CPace only for use on elliptic curve groups and the security proofs in {{AHH21}} only cover this case explicitly.
+For group environments built upon safe primes additional security analysis will be required.
+For instance exponential equivalence attacks may become practical when short exponents are used.

 ## Quantum computers {#sec-quantum-annoying}

 CPace is proven secure under the hardness of the strong computational Simultaneous Diffie-Hellmann (sSDH) and strong computational Diffie-Hellmann (sCDH)